Wardha district: Demographics

 At the time of the 2011 Census of India, 87.78% of the population in the district spoke Marathi, 6.88% Hindi and 1.26% Urdu as their first language.
-Members of the Kshatriya Pawar (Bhoyar Pawar) caste also speak Bhoyari or Pawari language.
+A form of the Rajasthani-Malvi language, known as Bhoyari/Pawari, was once exclusively spoken by members of the Bhoyar-Pawar caste in the district, but this dialect is now endangered, as only a few people in the community speak it, while most have switched to Marathi or Hindi.